Bogoliubov quasi-particles in superconductors are integer-charged particles inapplicable for braiding quantum information

 In contrast, states made of extensive superposition of these product states risk imposing \textit{unphysical} coherence beyond the dynamics encoded in $H$.
-Therefore, as speculated from the very beginning~\cite{mooreNonabelions1991}, preparation and manipulation of such braid-able states would be physically challenging to achieve, even at the conceptual level.
+Therefore, as speculated from the very beginning~\cite{mooreNonabelions1991}, preparation and manipulation of such braidable states would be physically challenging to achieve, even at the conceptual level.
 In fact, this is exactly analogous to the lack of experimental observation of moment-less ferromagnetic states, $\frac{1}{\sqrt{2}}(\ket{\uparrow}+\ket{\downarrow})$, in macroscopic materials, as opposed to the commonly observed product states with total magnetic moment, $\ket{\uparrow}~\equiv\prod_l \tilde{c}_{l\uparrow}^\dagger\ket{0}$.
-Such moment-less states contain extra coherence beyond the physical dynamics in $H$.
+Such moment-less states contain extra coherence beyond the physical dynamics in $H$, and thus challenging to prepare in thermal equilibrium.

 To give a trivial illustration on this generic issue of artificial coherence associated with degeneracy in quantum mechanics, consider an array of centimeter spaced lattice of optical traps having a single atom without physically meaningful inter-trap couplings.
 In such a spatially decoupled system, an atom in the local ground state of a single trap at position $x$, $a_x^\dagger$, is already an eigen-particle of the system.
 Correspondingly, the system hosts a high level of degeneracy associated with the freedom in $x$.
 Obviously, it is physically achievable to prepare and manipulate the trivial product states $a_x^\dagger \ket{0}$.
 In contrast, states made of \textit{artificial} superposition of these degenerate eigenstates, $\tilde{a}_k^\dagger \equiv \sum_x^M \tilde{a}_x^\dagger e^{ikx}/\sqrt{M}$, would be extremely challenging to prepare or manipulate, given no physical processes in $H$ to establish the extra coherence.